South Korea votes in tight race on economy and jobs

 Moon, by contrast, has proposed an $18 billion jobs package, boosting maternity pay and taxing the super-rich.
 He has also pledged to repeal a controversial free trade agreement with the United States.

-While North Korea was the main issue for just 4.7 percent of voters, according to a poll by broadcaster SBS taken last week, the 18-year rule of Park’s father still divides Koreans and will be on the minds of many voters.
+While North Korea was the main issue for just 4.7 percent of voters, according to a poll by broadcaster SBS taken last week, the 18-year rule of Park’s father still divides Koreans and will be on the minds of many of those voting.

 His wife was shot by a North Korean-backed assassin who was gunning for him in 1974 and his then young daughter took on the role of South Korea’s first lady until Park’s own killing in 1979 by his security chief after a drunken night out.

-Park has at times sought to appeal to the spirit that her father embodied.
-On Tuesday she evoked his economic call to arms of “Let’s Live well” in a bid to rally her party faithful.
+Park has at times sought to appeal to the spirit that her father embodied and on Tuesday evoked his economic call to arms of “Let’s Live well” in a bid to rally her party faithful.

 But at other times she has stumbled over apologies to victims of her father’s rule and sought to appeal to her mother’s softer image.